 Architect and writer.
 President of the prize jury in 2000 and in 2004.

-He has written opinion articles for newspapers such as El País and is the author of many books, including Barcelona entre el Pla Cerdà and el barraquisme (Edicions 62, 1963), Reconstrucció de Barcelona (Edicions 62, 1985) and Contra la incontinencia urbana: reconsideración moral de la arquitectura y la ciudad (Electa, 2004).
+He wrote opinion articles for newspapers such as El País and was the author of many books, including Barcelona entre el Pla Cerdà and el barraquisme (Edicions 62, 1963), Reconstrucció de Barcelona (Edicions 62, 1985) and Contra la incontinencia urbana: reconsideración moral de la arquitectura y la ciudad (Electa, 2004).

 President of the jury of the European Prize for Urban Public Space in 2000 and 2004.